livekit/components-js/packages/react/etc/components-react.api.md

     room?: Room;
 }

-// Warning: (ae-forgotten-export) The symbol "SerializerInput" needs to be exported by the entry point index.docs.d.ts
-// Warning: (ae-forgotten-export) The symbol "SerializerOutput" needs to be exported by the entry point index.docs.d.ts
-//
 // @beta
 export function useRpc<S extends Serializer<any, any>>(session: UseSessionReturn, methodName: string, handler: RpcHandler<SerializerInput<S>, SerializerOutput<S>>, options?: UseRpcOptions<S>): UseRpcReturn;